alm0ndjjoy/alm0ndjjoy/README.md

-- 👋 Hi, I’m @alm0ndjjoy
+- 👋 Hi, I’m Joyce!
-- 👀 I’m interested in creating content
+- 👀 I’m interested in learning, creating& collabing on projects.
-- 🌱 I’m currently learning HTML, CSS & JavaScipt
+- 🌱 I’m currently learning HTML, CSS & JavaScipt.
-- 💞️ I’m looking to collaborate on all types of projects with new and different prespectives
+- 💞️ I’m looking to learn, learn & learn!
 - 📫 How to reach me ..
-Twitter- @Alm0ndjjoy

 <!---
 alm0ndjjoy/alm0ndjjoy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.